 - Time off to care for dependants

 - From 2022 (tbc) the right to take a week’s unpaid Carer’s Leave.
 You can read more details here.

 - From April 2020 the right to Parental Bereavement Leave

 - The right to apply to work flexibly

 - The right to request time off to undertake study or training for employees working in companies with an average of 250+ employees

 - Protection if you are employed on a Fixed Term Contract - which aim to prevent you receiving less favourable treatment in comparison with permanent colleagues

 - The right not to be unfairly dismissed - certain ‘agency workers’ also have a limited right to unfair dismissal (see our new guide to agency workers regulations).
-Military reservists also have dismissal rights connected to their military service.
+Military reservists also have dismissal rights connected to their military service; more details are available in our Military Reservists article.
 The Rehabilitation of Offenders Act ensures that most people who’ve received sentences or cautions are not unfairly dismissed - we’ve got an article dedicated to the changes to the Rehabilitation of Offenders Act if you need more information

 - For your employer to operate a fair disciplinary and dismissal policy

 - Access to a Grievance Procedure at work